Breville Oracle Jet Review: Worth the Wait?

 The most obvious difference is that the touch screen is clearer and has a dark background.
 What’s more, the machine looks a little more compact and streamlined.

-Still, I expect that the Breville Oracle Jet will be rather bulky, so you’ll need plenty of counter space in your kitchen.
+Still, clocking in at almost 27 pounds (12 kilograms), the Breville Oracle Jet is pretty bulky.
+Plus, you’ll need plenty of counter space in your kitchen.
 With that said, at least you won’t need additional space for a burr coffee grinder.
+Anyway, Breville has included a really neat locking wheel system that allows you to easily move the machine around.

 Overall, the Oracle Jet is immediately recognizable as a Breville product.
 That says a lot about how well the company’s design team has created a unique design language for its machines.